 Step 2 – Part 2 (Training Day)

-Delegates must book through NES's portal to be able to register for the above courses.
+AMP Part 2 online training dates, and joining/booking instructions, are available via the Scottish Deanery's website.
+Delegates must book through the NES portal to be able to register for the training courses.

 Step 3 – Contact your local Medical Manager and register with your local Health Board

 Completion of training does not mean you are automatically approved under the Act, as the College is not responsible for approval this is a Health Board responsibility.